CianGrimnir/JourneySharing-Backend/README.md

 Django_Port=8091
 ```

-## Execute test cases for the backend service
+### How to execute test cases for the backend service -
 ```
 # set environment variables for module settings -
 ## NOT REQUIRED ANYMORE